crocs-muni/git-ci-demo/README.md

 ## Build process

-The project uses GNU make for building.
+The project uses GNU Make for building.
 To build, run 'make' in the root directory.
 The following targets are available:

 * **all** (automatic) build both main and testing binary
 * **main** build the main binary
 * **main-test** build the binary running tests
 * **clean** remove all intermediate object files

+Another option is to load a MS Visual Studio solution file **ci-demo** (or use it for MSBuild).
+The solution defines 2 projects **ci-demo** and **ci-demo-testing** corresponding to *main* and *main-test* targets of GNU Make respectably.

 ## Running